luis-dot-lopes/sdl-engine/README.md

 This is a small library that delivers functions to game development using SDL2, but in an easier and faster way.
 The file main.c has an example use of the library.

+For information on how to setup SDL, access https://lazyfoo.net/tutorials/SDL/01_hello_SDL/index.php

 Functions: